projectsesame/sesame/design/external-authorization-design.md

 ## Security Considerations

 - Most HTTP authorization protocols depend on HTTPS to keep headers and URL query parameters private.
-  Supporting only authorization on HTTPS, Contour reduces the changes of misconfiguring this.
+  Supporting only authorization on HTTPS, Sesame reduces the changes of misconfiguring this.
 - HTTPS sessions between Envoy and the authorization server are required.
   TLS validation can be configured if necessary (should be recommended),
 - Authorization services can run in separate Kubernetes namespaces with limited privilege.

 ## Compatibility

-Contour can currently support v2 of the Envoy GRPC authorization protocol.
+Sesame can currently support v2 of the Envoy GRPC authorization protocol.
-When Contour moves to v3 of the Envoy API, it can support both v2 and v3 authorization protocols.
+When Sesame moves to v3 of the Envoy API, it can support both v2 and v3 authorization protocols.

 The `ExtensionService` CRD supports GRPC authorization support services, but not HTTP ones.

 ### HTTPS Only

 As discussed in [#2459][3], the Envoy external authorization HTTP filter is configured on the HTTP Connection Manager.
-This means that the scope of how Contour can configure authorization depends on the structure of the HTTP configuration.
+This means that the scope of how Sesame can configure authorization depends on the structure of the HTTP configuration.
 For HTTP, there is only one HTTP Connection Manager that contains all the virtual hosts.
-Configuring a single authorization service for all the virtual hosts might be acceptable for some organizations, but it doesn't really fix the Contour multi-tenancy model.
+Configuring a single authorization service for all the virtual hosts might be acceptable for some organizations, but it doesn't really fix the Sesame multi-tenancy model.
-On the other hand, Contour configures HTTPS with a separate HTTP Connection Manager for each virtual host, so different authorization servers can naturally be attached to each HTTPS virtual host.
+On the other hand, Sesame configures HTTPS with a separate HTTP Connection Manager for each virtual host, so different authorization servers can naturally be attached to each HTTPS virtual host.

 The result of this is that authorization servers are not supported on HTTP.
-While it is convenient from an implementation perspective, this policy is also consistent with Contour's security-first posture.
+While it is convenient from an implementation perspective, this policy is also consistent with Sesame's security-first posture.
 Note that using the TLS fallback certificate (for non-SNI clients) has the same HTTP Connection Manager properties as HTTP, so authentication servers also cannot be configured on virtual hosts that share the fallback certificate.

 ### PermitInsecure

-If a `Route` has the `PermitInsecure` field set to true, Contour will program it into both the secure and insecure Envoy listeners.
+If a `Route` has the `PermitInsecure` field set to true, Sesame will program it into both the secure and insecure Envoy listeners.
 This means that the same `Route` will be authenticated differently depending on how the client accesses it.
 In this case, it may be impossible for the upstream service to reliably detect whether the request is authorized.
-To resolve this, Contour should require authorization to be disabled on all routes that set `PermitInsecure` to true.
+To resolve this, Sesame should require authorization to be disabled on all routes that set `PermitInsecure` to true.

 ### Fallback Certificates